About Us

 Our collection stored in the Old Gaol contains approximately 260,000 individual items in a variety of formats dating back to 1628.
 It is an important heritage asset contributing to our heritage and genealogy tourism.
 Our archives contain a wealth of information about Louth’s places, people and events that is not found elsewhere.
 A Department of the Environment report in 1996 stated that the local authority archives in Co Louth are ‘of high quality’, that Drogheda has ‘one of the largest and best collections seen’ and that 'those of Ardee are one of the oldest in the country’.

-You can help to preserve our heritage by:
+Help us to preserve our archival heritage by:

 • Donating documents or records to the County Archive